 After dinner, our boat sails for Mohács, 200 km away, the last Hungarian town before the Croatian border.

 Past Mohács, the Danube marks a natural border between Croatia and Serbia.
 Two serious police officers boarded the boat to check our passports.
 The inspection takes some time, but isn't slowness a prerogative of river navigation?
-Once we had gone through the documents, the customs officers let us set off again for Osijek, a Croatian town of 100,000 inhabitants 85 km away, where we will arrive in the early afternoon.
-The morning passes gently.
+Once we'd gone through the documents on board, the customs officers let us set off again for Osijek, a Croatian town of 100,000 inhabitants 85 km away, where we arrived in the early afternoon.
+The morning passed gently.
 The Danube curves around us, revealing a scattering of small, pretty houses adorned with geraniums.
 We bask in the sun on deckchairs, numbed by the sun and caressed by a gentle breeze.
-The river is so calm that it seems to stand still.
+The river is so calm that it seems motionless...

 Osijek, capital of Slavonia

-In the centre of the town, the Holy Trinity Place is lined with pretty 18th-century residences and palaces.
+In the centre of the town, the Place de la Ste-Trinité is lined with pretty 18th-century residences and palaces.
 In the middle stands a symbolic monument: the "Pillar of the Plague".
-The pillar was erected in 1721 by the widow of a general who died of the plague, so that God would protect the town from it.
+Erected in 1721 by the widow of a general who died of the plague to ask God to protect the town, the pillar was not enough.
 A second epidemic broke out some time later.
 The inhabitants realised that rats were the cause and introduced large numbers of martens to decimate them.
-With the desired result and a collateral damage: the rabbits also disappeared.
+With the desired result and a collateral damage: the rabbits also disappeared...

 As soon as we were back on board, the boat set sail for Belgrade, 230 km away.
 A magnificent sunset lights up the sky.
-In the lounge-bar, a welcome cocktail accompanies the presentation of the crew.
+In the lounge-bar, a welcome cocktail is served as the crew are introduced.

 Belgrade, the heart of the Serbian soul